What is labour?

-She will interview you about what is happening, about you pregnancy to date, your past obstetric history and about your labout and delivery preferences.
+She will interview you about what is happening, about your pregnancy to date, your past obstetric history and about your labour and delivery preferences.
 Make sure you bring your antenatal card to show her.

 She will check your ‘obs’ – temperature, pulse and blood pressure and may want to check your urine.
 She will palpate your abdomen and check your baby’s position and whether there is engagement of your baby’s head in your pelvis.

 She will then want to monitor your baby’s well being and your contractions with a CTG (cardiotocogram).
 This can be discontinued after about 30 minutes if all is well and there is no reason to continue the monitoring.